 It gets warmer - from 20-30 °C (68-86 °F) in the day.
 It normally rains less.
-The sun can be very strong and can make your skin burn within l0 minutes.
+The sun can be very strong and can make your skin burn within 10 minutes.
 The sun is hottest between 11am and 4pm.
-In mid summer there is 15 - 16 hours of sunlight in the day.
+In mid-summer there are 15 - 16 hours of sunlight in the day.

 In summer the milking continues, as do activities such as making hay, caring for the animals, and planting crops.

 Temperatures start to get cooler and there is plenty of rain.

 Looking after yourself

 Although mornings can still be cold, the days can get quite warm.
 It is best to wear layers of clothing.

 April - May is when milking stops (dry-off).
 A time for repairs to fencing, drainage, irrigation systems, and equipment.
 Trees may be planted.

 - Get as much information as you can before you come

 - You will need to learn a lot very quickly.
 We had to learn to safely drive tractors, motorbikes, and quad bikes as well as learn to build fences, understand animal behaviour, how to grow the best grass, and much, much more